nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 ...

-You've noticed that container `two` has now IP address `172.19.0.4` and not `172.19.0.3` like it has before we disconnected / reconnected it?
+You've noticed that container `two` has now IP address `172.19.0.4` and not `172.19.0.3` like it had before we disconnected / reconnected it?
 So what, you want a medal?

 Just kidding!
 Very nice catch actually.

 As you may have guessed, Docker Networks tend to address IP addresses in an increasing number, in the order containers are connected.
-This is a trend, but _please_ you should **not** rely on this (again: it's not documented per see).
+This is a trend, but _please_ you should **not** rely on this because this is not documented anywhere, so the docker dev teams are free to change this without prior notice.
+Actually relying on this for you stack is a _guarantee_ for trouble.

 While it can be fine for "static" configurations, it might become a very big problems for applications that are more dynamic: what if containers can be created on the fly and join the Docker Network, then maybe become disconnected, etc.?